 - 80 g butter

-- thyme, tarragon, basil (fresh) for garnish
+- Thyme, tarragon, basil (fresh) for garnishing

 And here's how it works:

-- Preheat the oven for tender pink venison 80 °C To keep the meat warm later, place 2 plates into the oven.
+- Preheat the oven for tender pink venison 80 °C To keep the meat warm later, 2 plates into the oven.

-- Brush the venison medallions with the Avocado & Olive Oil Blend from Stonewall Kitchen , carefully add them to the pan and fry for 2 minutes to.
+- Brush the venison medallions with the Avocado & Olive Oil Blend from Stonewall Kitchen , carefully add them to the pan and fry them for 2 minutes to.

 - Remove the pan from the heat and place it in the preheated oven .
 Let the medallions bake at 80 °C for 20 to 30 minutes ferment.